francoisrice/FantasyFighter/README.md

 	- Generate obstacles [completed]
 	- Add collision for obstacles
 2. Have turns for character and enemy [completed]
-3. Add logic to enemy
+3. Add logic to enemy [completed]
-4. Add Combat actions to Character and Enemy
+4. Add Combat actions to Character and Enemy [in progress]
-5. Tie Character and enemy to profiles for increasing experience and health
+5. Tie Character and enemy to profiles [in progress]
 6. Add screen/portal to gain additional powers
 7. ...